DocnetUK/matt-client/README.md

 - Nh
 - Nd

+## Alert Frequency ##

+MATT will send you alerts once every skipped interval.

+So, a failed cron due to run once per hour will send you alerts once per hour until it runs successfully again.

+Watch out - If you ask for an SMS every minute - you'll get one!

 ## Monitors are HOST and DOCNET_APP_ID unique ##

 By default, the `MATT` client will include your `hostname` as part of the request and, if defined, the `DOCNET_APP_ID`.